Skip to content

 Our mission is to equip our listeners, at all levels of training, with the consciousness and tools to practice antiracism in their health professions careers.

-CME Credits
+Educational Credits

 Podcast Episodes